fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 What if we go back to our first [ugly](#ugly) solution and just re-use it here?
 This might just work!

-Let's start by storing the 32 bits of the controlling account address:
+Let's start by storing the 32 bits of the controlling account address as a constant:

 ```rust
 const SUDO: [u8; 32] = [